siddh34/Pyqt5-Practice/readme.md

 ## A brief about pyqt5

-  This is all in python language
+    1. This is all in python language

-  classes and objects are used
+    2. classes and objects are used

-  Easy to understand
+    3. Easy to understand

 ## Basic things to install before

 Enter this commands in terminal

+First Install QT

     pip install pyqt5

+Then install it's designer

-  pip install desiner
+    pip install designer

 ## QT python docs